MILL TOUR PACKAGES

 All visitors enjoy free access to our Mill Gardens, Mill Shop, Mill Meadow and Mill Woodland.

-Tours will be available on Thursdays and Fridays until 30th October.
+Tours will be available Wednesday to Sunday from 31st March until 30th October.

 Gift vouchers can be purchased in the Mill Store and are available in denominations of £5, £10 and £20.